| Ibought a Fender Twin Reverb amplifier in the late 70's. It never sounded very good, and occasionally cut out for no apparent reason.

 phase inverter (PI).
 All three amps apparently have the same power

 transformers, so what are we to make of this?
+Some of the differences can be accounted for by

 normal resistor tolerance, but my hypothesis is that the line voltages in